 However, if you’re a planner and are willing to order your items a few days ahead, I’m guessing you’ll be satisfied with the short wait time between order and delivery.

 This one may seem a bit obvious, but if you’re used to shopping for groceries at Walmart and Aldi, you’ll have a bit of sticker shock over Thrive Market’s food prices.

 However, many consider the trade-off worth it.
 Yes, you’re paying more for groceries.
 But, in return, you’re getting higher quality food for your family.

-Tips to Make the Most of Thrive Market
+Tips on Thrive Market

 By all means, there are a lot of pros about Thrive Market and very few cons.
 They have great organic products at terrific prices.
 If you’re looking for more ways to save money on organic purchases, consider these tips: